 In the case of a divorcing couple who are Jewish, your divorce lawyer will discuss the case with the local "Beth Din".
-In practice, the Beth Din will not normally permit a religious divorce between the parties until a conditional order is in place, thus ensuring that there is no "limping" marriage.
+In practice, the Beth Din will not normally permit a religious divorce between the parties until a Decree Nisi is in place, thus ensuring that there is no "limping" marriage.

-So, it is important for a divorce lawyer to make sure that a Get is granted (following the conditional order but before the final order is pronounced).
-Section 10a of the Matrimonial Causes Act 1973 provides that you can apply to delay a final order until a Get is pronounced.
+So, it is important for a divorce lawyer to make sure that a Get is granted (following the Decree Nisi but before Decree Absolute is pronounced).
+Section 10a of the Matrimonial Causes Act 1973 provides that you can apply to delay a Decree Absolute until a Get is pronounced.
 A solicitor acting for a wife should also considering using an undertaking when preparing a consent order so to ensure that there is an understanding that a Get will be obtained.